-The retention ratio (also known as the net income retention ratio) is the ratio of the company’s retained income to its net income.
-The retention ratio measures the percentage of a company’s profits that are reinvested into the company in some way rather than being paid out in dividends.
+The retention ratio (also known as the net income retention ratio) is the ratio of a company’s retained income to its net income.
+The retention ratio measures the percentage of a company’s profits that are reinvested into the company in some way, rather than being paid out to investors as dividends.

 Retention Ratio Formula

-The retention ratio can be calculated by dividing a company’s retained income by its net income.
+There is a simple formula for calculating the retention ratio: divide a company’s retained income by its net income.
 The formula below shows the steps involved:

-The net income figure can be found at the bottom of a business’ income statement, and the dividend figure can either be found in the shareholder’s equity section of the balance sheet or in the financing section of the cash flow statement.
+Net income can be found at the bottom of a business’ income statement, and the dividend figure can either be found in the shareholder’s equity section of the balance sheet or in the financing section of the cash flow statement.

 Retention Ratio Example